 Veterinarians work for the United States government in many different capacities.
 Veterinarians can be employed in clinical work such as diagnostics and surgery, but they can also have positions in areas such as the health sciences, chemistry, public health, environmental health, program management, research and support of local, state and tribal governments.
 Academic training or experience in any of these and other related fields should be included as criteria when searching in government job databases.

 When looking for a position within the government, it is important to learn about ways to search for all positions that are suitable, not just ones that are specifically listed as requiring a veterinary degree or clinical experience.

 The top database for federal government jobs is USAJOBS (www.usajobs.gov).What follows are hints on how to look for government jobs in this database.

 There are several terms that are helpful to know when navigating and conducting searches on the USAJOBS website:

 The first is "General Schedule" (GS) level.
 A GS level is the federal government's way to keep salaries consistent among federal agency jobs and make sure there is equal pay for equal work.
 There are currently 15 grades and 10 levels.
-Click HERE for the GS level salaries of 2013.
-Veterinarians should search for GS level 11 or higher when setting search parameters.
+Click HERE for the GS level salaries for 2017.
+Veterinarians should search for GS level 12 or higher when setting search parameters.

 The second term to know is "series," which is the term for certain job classifications within USAJOBS.
 Using the appropriate series numbers as well as broad term keywords will help to identify job listings that may be suitable for veterinarians.
 Visit http://www.opm.gov/fedclass/ for a complete explanation of this classification and grading of federal jobs.